Washington state confirms first 3 cases of omicron variant - KTVZ

 Washington state confirms first 3 cases of omicron variant

 SEATTLE (AP) — Washington health officials say the first three cases of the omicron coronavirus variant have been confirmed in the state.
-The state Department of Health said Saturday the cases were identified in three counties: Thurston, Pierce and King.
+The Department of Health said Saturday the cases were identified in three counties: Thurston, Pierce and King.
 The patients are two men and a woman, and they range from 20 to 39 years old.
-Details on their conditions weren’t immediately released.
-Much remains unknown about omicron, including whether it’s more contagious, whether it can thwart vaccines, and whether it makes people as sick as the original strain.
-Given the realities of international travel, scientists said it was inevitable that the omicron variant would be discovered in the U.S.
+The department noted the investigation is still early and said details are not yet known on the patients’ travel histories.
+Secretary of Health Dr. Umair Shah urged people to get vaccinated and get their boosters as soon as possible to maximize their level of protection from all variants.

 Comments